 Q. Are you hiring exempt officers right now?

 We have no set entry dates for exempt officers.
 However we accept resumes from exempt officers at all times.
-If you're a current serving police officer with questions about coming to the VPD as an exempt, see Exempt Candidates or contact email@example.com.
+If you're a current serving police officer with questions about coming to the VPD as an exempt, see Experienced Officers (Exempt) Candidates or contact email@example.com.